-I went on a little adventure a few days ago, climbing Hooiberg Mountain near the center of Aruba.
-It's the 3rd highest peak on the island at 168m and is featured on the Aruban flag.
+Hooiberg Mountain, located near the center of Aruba is the 3rd highest peak on the island at 168m and featured on the Aruban flag.

 When you land at the airport in Aruba, Hooiberg looks very close, but it is about a 20 minute drive inland.
 Aruba is a pretty flat island, so finding the base of the mountain is easy despite the fact that there are no road signs that point the way.
 Once you get in the vicinity, just drive around the residential neighborhood at base of the mountain until you find the dirt parking lot.